cran-task-views/MetaAnalysis/MetaAnalysis.md

     the parametric model of Iyengar and Greenhouse, the non-parametric model of Dear and Begg, and proposes a new non-parametric method imposing a monotonicity constraint.
--   `r pkg("SAMURAI")` performs a sensitivity analysis assuming the number of unobserved studies is known, perhaps from a trial registry, but not their outcome.
 -   The `r pkg("metansue")` package allows the inclusion by multiple imputation of studies known only to have a non-significant result.